riverar9/cuny-msds/data607/assignments/data-science-in-context/script.md

 ## Slide 2

 1. As we've seen in this class, there's no Data science without data.
-So, it is pretty intuitively that we have infrastrucure or plumbing to get our data where it needs to be.
+So, it is pretty intuitive that we need infrastrucure or plumbing to get our data where it can be used.

 2. Mage provides a framework to do just that.
-Being open source allows for it to be very transparent and for quick iterations adding features frequently.
+Being open source allows for it to be very transparent and quick iterations adding more funcitonality quickly.

 3. It supports a wide array of ways to work with data.
 It natively has a way to connect to all of the major cloud architectures as well as a wide array of online, local, and unstructured data sources.

-4. Coding Blocks are it's bread and butter.
+4. It uses something called Coding Blocks which are it's bread and butter.
 Using coding blocks allows data engineers and scientists to see every step along the data pipeline and understand what is happening to the data.
-Additionally, there are visualizations layers built into each block which allows users to analyze the data intuitively.
+Additionally, there are visualizations layers built into each block which allows users to analyze the data intuitively as it's being processed.

-5. Lastly, it enforces data contracts.
+5. It also have the native ability to enforce data contracts.
 These are rules that can be shared typically in an XML or JSON file from data source providers which outline key attributes of the data.
 Think the number of rows, columns, datatypes, any averages and totals, etc. This helps data engineers immediately diagnose issues.

-6. Now on the left, there's a gif that's been moving like crazy.
+6. Now on the right, there's a gif that's been moving like crazy.
 This gif is an example of how easy it is.
 It may move too fast ot see, but you can see that with only 3 clicks a new block was created.
 Specifically, this block will write to an S3 bucket.

 7. The last point I will make is that it allows users to easily either start with blocks or code.
 Although this seems trivial, this is very powerful as most tools are either only blocks, which inheriently is rigid and difficult to work with, or just code which is verbose and makes the simplist of tasks fairly time consuming.
 Having the ease of starting with a block and then immediately moving to code allows us to work with the data at the level of sophistication required.
 Nothing more and nothing less.